BetterWithDataSociety/OpenDataKiosk/README.md

 npm install

-Use

-grunt serve

-to start the app
+Use "grunt serve" to start the app

-grunt

-on its own should package up the app into the dist folder
+"grunt build" on its own should package up the app into the dist folder

 # Creating new modules